sujathagit/samplewebapp/README.md

 # samplewebapp
-This is a sample web application on to learn docker containerization
+This is a sample web application to learn docker containerization